Singularities on Fano fibrations and beyond: Preliminaries

-A \emph{b-$\R$-Cartier b-divisor} over a variety $X$ is the choice of a projective birational morphism $Y\to X$ from a normal variety and an $\R$-Cartier divisor $M$ on $Y$ up to the following equivalence: another projective birational morphism $Y'\to X$ from a normal variety and an $\R$-Cartier divisor $M'$ defines the same b-$\R$-Cartier b-divisor if there is a common resolution $W\to Y$ and $W\to Y'$ on which the pullbacks of $M$ and $M'$ coincide.
+To define generalised pairs below we will use b-divisors but with different notation.
+We just need to keep in mind that a b-$\R$-Cartier b-$\R$-divisor over $X$ is determined by the choice of a birational modification $Y\to X$ and an $\R$-Cartier $\R$-divisor $M$ on $Y$ up to the following equivalence: another birational modification $Y'\to X$ and $\R$-Cartier $\R$-divisor $M'$ defines the same b-$\R$-Cartier b-$\R$-divisor if there is a common resolution $W\to Y$ and $W\to Y'$ on which the pullbacks of $M$ and $M'$ coincide.

-A b-$\R$-Cartier b-divisor represented by some $Y\to X$ and $M$ is \emph{b-Cartier} if $M$ is b-Cartier, i.e. its pullback to some resolution is Cartier.
+A b-$\R$-Cartier b-$\R$-divisor represented by some $Y\to X$ and $M$ is \emph{b-Cartier} if $M$ is b-Cartier, i.e. its pullback to some resolution is Cartier.